KFXZ (AM)

 KFXZ (1520 kHz) is a commercial AM radio station in Lafayette, Louisiana.
-It is owned by Delta Media and broadcasts a news/talk radio format.
+It is owned by Delta Media and broadcasts a news/talk format.
 KFXZ's studios and offices are on Evangeline Thruway in Carencro.
 The transmitter is in Lafayette, northeast of the I-10/I-49 interchange.

 By day, KFXZ is powered at 10,000 watts.
 But to protect Class A Clear-channel stations KOKC in Oklahoma City and WWKB in Buffalo from interference, KFXZ reduces its power to 500 watts at night and sends most of its signal southward while nulling it to the north, east, and west.
 The station is owned and operated by Charles Chatelain's Delta Media Corporation.
 Programming is also heard on FM translator 98.5 K253CO in Lafayette.